SQLI-Morocco/Azure-Serverless/Readme.md

                               sendgrid_apiKey=$send_grid_api_key
 ```
 <br>
-Now you need just to start the temperature sensor and wait 2 or 3 minute and you well get an email alert !!
+Now you need just to start the temperature sensor and wait 2 or 3 minutes and you well get an email alert !!